- 1. ‘Outsourcing’ and ‘Offshoring’ are the same thing

 6. Offshoring does not provide data security

-Another common assumption is that offshoring to another country exposes your business to significant security risks.
+Often, businesses believe that offshoring to another country exposes them to significant security risks.

 This is a completely valid concern, with data security being one of the most crucial bedrocks of the modern company.
-But why is a data breach more likely with your offshore team than in-house?
-In reality, it’s because you have security in place to mitigate any potential leaks or issues – so do the same with your offshore team!
+But why is a data breach more likely with your offshore team than your local team?
+In reality, it’s because you have security in place to mitigate any potential leaks or issues — so do the same with your offshore team!

 The offshore team that you build is yours.
 That means every piece of confidential information remains within the jurisdiction of your company.
 Implement strict non-disclosure agreements which clearly state the terms of your contract with your offshore team.
 Conduct routine checks of encrypted data and invest in advanced firewalls to make sure that your trade secrets are well-protected.

-As long as you take the right precautions, just like you would at home, there should be nothing to worry about.
+As long as you take the right precautions, just like you would at home, this is just another offshore development myth that you don’t need to worry about.

 7. Offshoring is ‘too complex’